“A sense of safety is vital to a child’s ability to reach his or her full potential.”

 — Website of Cal Farley’s Boys Ranch

-The Child-Friendly Faith Project has been advocating for men who grew up at Cal Farley’s Boys Ranch from the 1960s through the 1990s.
+Since 2017, the Child-Friendly Faith Project has been advocating for men who grew up at Cal Farley’s Boys Ranch from the 1960s through the 1990s.
 The privately funded, residential facility is located outside of Amarillo and houses boys whose parents or guardians can’t, or won’t, take care of them.

 The men, as child residents at Cal Farley’s, suffered ongoing physical, sexual, and emotional abuse.
 After leaving the ranch, many men lack skills needed to find work.
 They have struggled with addiction or gotten into trouble with the law.
 Others have committed suicide.